Raleigh Electrocution Lawyers

 Electric shock and electrocution commonly occur on worksites, especially those where a considerable amount of machinery and wiring create many hazards.
 They can also occur any place where there is an electrical power source.
 While these types of accidents may not happen as frequently as others, they can cause some of the most devastating injuries, if not death.

 Edwards Kirby is led by nationally recognized trial attorneys who have dedicated their professional careers to fighting for victims and families who suffer preventable harm and losses.
 If you have experienced an electric shock injury that could and should have been prevented, or have lost a family member in a preventable electrocution accident, our personal injury team is prepared to see you through the legal process ahead, and use our decades of collective experience to pursue the financial compensation and justice you deserve.

-If you wish to discuss a serious injury involving electric shock or a potential wrongful death case involving an electrocution, Edwards Kirby is standing by to take your call.
-Contact us to speak with a lawyer about your rights and options.
+If you wish to discuss a serious injury involving electric shock or a potential wrongful death case involving electrocution, Edwards Kirby is standing by to take your call.
+Contact us to speak with an electrocution lawyer about your rights and options.

 Common Causes of Electrical Injuries & Electrocution